jaskim9824/Program-Visualizer/README.md

 The program can be run as a Python script using `/src/main.py` and the Python modules located in `/src/modules/`.
 In order to properly run the script, the template HTML file `/src/template.html` and the directories `/src/output/` and `/src/GUI-images` must be located in the same directory as the script.
 You must also prepare three Excel files (`.xls` files, note that `.xlsx` files will NOT work) which specify course, sequencing and course category information.
-Details on how to format these Excel files can be found in the user manual.
+Details on how to format these Excel files can be found in the user manual found in `/docs`

 The program can also be run as a portable executable located in the `.zip` files in `/releases/`.
 These `.zip` files package the executable and neccesary files needed for the execution of the program.
 To use, simply download the `.zip` and extract the files, and run the executable.
 Note that you should NOT modify any of the files provided in the `.zip` and that the executable, currently, only works for 64-bit Windows machines.